PapaCapricorn/shiftstoned/src/site/articles/legacy/2019-11-28-TheTimeOfAncestors.md

 ---
 title: "ECQ Rundown: The Time of Ancestors"
-description: "Power portraits and standout features from the Eternal Championship Qualifier: The Time of Ancestors"
+description: "**ECQ: The Time of Ancestors** also marks the first competitive event using the new Expedition format… What new decks will emerge to take down the competition?
+We’ll find out with $3,000 on the line in the first ECQ of the new season! "
 meta_title: "The Time of Ancestors - ECQ Tournament Rundown"
 meta_image: /images/articles/TheTimeOfAncestors.jpg
-date: 2019-11-28 00:00:00.00 -5
+meta_description: "Power portraits and standout features from the Eternal Championship Qualifier: The Time of Ancestors"
 ---
 # The Time of Ancestors: ECQ Rundown  {.title}